Voce d’Amore (Voice of Love)

 • At Lake Garda, the families reunite.
 Pietro raises a toast: “Non siamo fatti di pietra.
 Siamo fatti di memoria, di musica e di perdono.”
 (We are not made of stone.
 We are made of memory, music, and forgiveness.)

-• Margherita and Francesco visit Athens, where they reflect on classical heritage and the enduring nature of truth and love, drawing inspiration from the city’s history to solidify their emotional and artistic reunion.
+• Margherita and Francesco visit Athens, reflecting on classical heritage and the enduring nature of truth and love, drawing inspiration from the city’s history to solidify their emotional and artistic reunion.

-• In Barcelona, Margherita performs “Luce ritrovata” (Light Reclaimed) in a grand theater, where her music, met with warmth and applause, celebrates love, reconciliation, and the triumph of light over shadow.
+• In Barcelona, Margherita performs “Luce ritrovata” (Light Reclaimed) in a grand theater, celebrating love, reconciliation, and the triumph of light over shadow.

 • Margherita Ferragni (Female Lead): A soulful and gifted soprano, celebrated for her emotional depth and quiet strength.
 She embodies resilience, love, and artistic integrity, navigating personal and professional trials while inspiring those around her through her music.